GhinwaFAKIH/SHARP-SPARQL-Hybrid-Query-Relaxation-Approach/README.md

 Houses all the core classes of the project:

+• start/:
-start/: Entry point of the application.
+  Entry point of the application.
 Initializes configurations, loads data, triggers the relaxation and ranking pipeline, and prints top-k results.

-Similarity/: Modules handling similarity computations.

-RDFStarRelaxer/: Core logic for RDF-Star-specific query relaxation.
+• Similarity/:
+  Contains modules for computing similarity between classes, properties, entities, and literals.

+• RDFStarRelaxer/:
+  Implements the core logic specific to RDF-Star query relaxation, extending standard SPARQL relaxation to support reification.

+• utils/:
-utils/: Utility functions and helper classes.
+  Provides utility functions and helper classes for common tasks.

 **Step 1: Compute Dataset Statistics and mapping function matrices**